yabinmeng/nosqlbench-build-docs/site/content/dev-guide/how-tos/make-a-pull-request.md

 weight=55
 +++

-This is a detailed step-by-step explanation of how you would typically submit contributiosn to the NoSQLBench project.
+This is a detailed step-by-step explanation of how you would typically submit contributions to the NoSQLBench project.

 # Assumptions

-- You have a github account
+- You have a GitHub account
 - You know how to build NoSQLBench

 # Steps